Tesla Powerwall 3 is a premium home battery that stores electricity from your solar panels, the grid, or both.

 - cheaper off-peak electricity from the grid

-For solar homes, the main benefit is simple: solar panels often generate most electricity during the day, while many households use more electricity in the evening.
-A battery helps store unused daytime solar generation so it can be used later.
+For solar homes, the main benefit is simple.
+Solar panels often generate the most electricity during the day, while many households use more electricity in the evening.
+A battery stores unused daytime solar generation so it can be used later.

-Powerwall is also managed through the Tesla app, which shows energy generation, home usage, battery charge, grid imports and exports.
+Powerwall is managed through the Tesla app, which shows solar generation, home usage, grid imports, exports and battery charge.

 Tesla Powerwall 3 cost breakdown

-A Powerwall quote usually includes more than the battery.
+A Powerwall quote usually includes more than the battery itself.

 1. Powerwall unit

 This is the headline battery cost.
-It is the number many people see first, but it is not the full installed price.
+It is the number many people see first, but it is not always the final installed cost.

 2. Gateway and supporting hardware

-Depending on the design, the quote may include:
+Depending on the system design, your quote may include:

 - isolators